 1.10.2 Health: The dog must be in good health.
 Dogs to reside in University housing must provide an annual clean bill of health from a licensed veterinarian.

 1.10.3 Training: Service dogs must be properly trained.
 An owner of a service dog on campus must provide verification that the dog has been individually trained as a service dog to provide the service needed.

 2. Areas Off Limits to Service Dogs

 Kennesaw State University may prohibit or restrict the access of service dogs in certain facilities due to health and/or safety restrictions or where their presence would compromise the integrity of certain research or otherwise fundamentally alter a program or activity.
-Such prohibition/restriction will be determined on an individual basis by the administrator responsible for the restricted area and will be communicated in writing to Disabled Student Support Services, the EEO office, and Human Resources.
+Such prohibition/restriction will be determined on an individual basis by the administrator responsible for the restricted area and will be communicated in writing to Student Disability Services, the EEO office, and Human Resources.
 Such restrictions may include but are not limited to: